-- Source switch
+Source switch

-- The device forwards the data packets received or sent on the selected Source ports or the Source VLAN to the RSPAN VLAN.
+The device forwards the data packets received or sent on the selected Source ports to the RSPAN VLAN.

-- Destination switch
+Destination switch

 The device receives the data packets from the Source switches or Intermediate switches on the RSPAN VLAN and makes the packets accessible for monitoring and analysis.